-View 5 more homes
+View 7 more homes

-The Cape Cod Maritime Museum showcases paintings and relics commemorating the region's maritime past and present.
-The remains of the Sparrow-Hawk, a ship that wrecked off Cape Cod in 1626, are particularly memorable.
+The village - one of seven in the town of Barnstable - boasts memorable sites and calming coastal scenes.
 Stroll through the streets of the HyArts Cultural District and admire galleries and art shanties.
-Music lovers will rejoice at the Cape Cod Symphony, which performs 10 masterpiece and 12 CapePOPS concerts at the 1400-seat Barnstable Performing Arts Center every season.
+Music lovers will rejoice at the Cape Cod Symphony, which performs 10 masterpieces and 12 CapePOPS concerts at the 1400-seat Barnstable Performing Arts Center every season.

 A visit to Hyannis wouldn't be complete without a jaunt to the beautiful harbor to watch the ships pass by.
 Three beaches are within walking distance from many of our Hyannis vacation rentals, all with stunning views of the sea and offering plenty of places to enjoy a picnic or gaze at a lovely sunset.
 Kalmus Beach is arguably the most popular, with sand dunes and seashells galore.

 Windsurfers head here in the shoulder season, thanks to strong breezes.
 Orrin Keyes Beach is great for families due to its calm water and soft sand.
 Enjoy a period of quiet reflection at Veteran's Park Beach, which boasts two historical monuments and a small park with trees.